 - 8.025 There are different types of annuity plans (see paragraphs 8.013 to 8.014).
 Although income from an annuity is normally taken fully into account, this general rule does not apply to "home income plans".
 Under these schemes, a retired person who owns his home obtains a loan secured on the property.
 He uses part of the loan (or all of it) to buy an annuity which provides an income.
 He may also have used part of the loan for other purposes, for example improving or extending the property.
 The gross income from the annuity covers the interest payments on the original loan and provides an income for the person. - 8.026 In order to qualify for any disregard on the income from a home income plan, one of the annuitants must still be occupying the dwelling as his home.
 This might happen where a couple has a joint annuity secured on the home, and one partner continues to occupy the home when the other moves permanently to a care home.
 In these circumstances, if the partner at home receives all the income and makes full repayments on the loan, it will probably be appropriate to treat the income as possessed by the partner at home. - 8.027 Where neither the resident nor any other annuitant occupies the dwelling as his home, no disregard can be allowed on the income.
 When a single person moves permanently to a care home, therefore, and ceases to occupy the dwelling on which the loan is secured as his home, there will be no disregard on the income from the annuity.
 In these circumstances the property may be sold, and the loan repaid.
 Consider whether to take the value of the property into account as capital under the provisions in Section 7.
-Where the property is taken into account, the amount of the loan secured on the property will fall to be deducted in calculating the value.
+Where the property is taken into account, the amount of the loan secured on the property will fall to be deducted in calculating the value. - 8.028 Where a resident receives income from a home income plan annuity, and a joint annuitant continues to occupy the property, specified amounts can be disregarded from the gross weekly income, but only where certain conditions are satisfied (see paragraph 8.029).
+The amounts which may be disregarded are:

-- 8.028 Where a resident receives income from a home income plan annuity, and a joint annuitant continues to occupy the property, specified amounts can be disregarded from the gross weekly income, but only where certain conditions are satisfied (see paragraph 8.029).
-The amounts which may be disregarded are: - a) the net weekly interest on the loan where income tax is deductible from the interest; or - b) the gross interest on the loan in any other case. - 8.029 The conditions to be satisfied before any amount may be disregarded from the weekly income are: - a) the loan must have been made as part of a scheme which required that at least 90% of that loan be used to purchase the annuity; and - b) the annuity ends with the life of the person who obtained the loan, or where there are two or more annuitants (including the person who obtained the loan), with the life of the last surviving annuitant; and - c) the person who obtained the loan or one of the other annuitants is liable to pay the interest on the loan; and - d) the person who obtained the loan (or each of the annuitants where there are more than one), must have reached the age of 65 at the time the loan was made; and - e) the loan was secured on a dwelling in Great Britain and the person who obtained the loan (or one of the other annuitants) owns an estate or interest in that dwelling; and - f) the person who obtained the loan or one of the other annuitants occupies the dwelling as his home at the time the interest is paid. - 8.030 Where the resident is using part of the annuity income to repay the loan, disregard the amount he pays as interest on the loan.
-Under some schemes, the capital is not repaid until the person dies or the annuity ends.
-In this case the payments the person makes on the loan will be interest only.
-If the resident qualifies for tax relief on the interest he pays, disregard the net interest paid.
-Otherwise, disregard the gross interest.
+a) the net weekly interest on the loan where income tax is deductible from the interest; or a) the loan must have been made as part of a scheme which required that at least 90% of that loan be used to purchase the annuity; and b) the annuity ends with the life of the person who obtained the loan, or where there are two or more annuitants (including the person who obtained the loan), with the life of the last surviving annuitant; and c) the person who obtained the loan or one of the other annuitants is liable to pay the interest on the loan; and d) the person who obtained the loan (or each of the annuitants where there are more than one), must have reached the age of 65 at the time the loan was made; and e) the loan was secured on a dwelling in Great Britain and the person who obtained the loan (or one of the other annuitants) owns an estate or interest in that dwelling; and f) the person who obtained the loan or one of the other annuitants occupies the dwelling as his home at the time the interest is paid.